-This oddly named apple is one of America’s oldest apple varieties.
-Interestingly, its taste is best not fresh off the tree, but after storing for a few months.
+The oddly named Newtown Pippen Apple is one of America’s oldest apple varieties.
+Interestingly, its taste is best not fresh off the tree but after storing for a few months.
+Check Availability.

-Pronounced “MacCowan,” this sweet-tart apple has a purplish blush and is beloved especially in New England,
+Pronounced “MacCowan,” this sweet-tart apple has a purplish blush and is beloved, especially in New England.
+Check Availability.

-Enterprise Apples have a thick skin, and are wonderfully resistant to common apple tree diseases and are long lasting in cold storage.
+Enterprise Apples have thick skin, are wonderfully resistant to common apple tree diseases, and are long-lasting in cold storage.
+Check Availability.

 68. Pixie Crunch

-Available in dwarf, semi dwarf and standard sizes, the Liberty Apple was bred from McIntosh and Macoun Apples.
+Available in dwarf, semi-dwarf, and standard sizes, the Liberty Apple was bred from McIntosh and Macoun Apples.
+Check Availability.

-This heirloom variety is no longer as popular as it used to be, but has parented other favored apple varieties, like the Idared Apple.
+This heirloom variety is no longer as popular as it used to be but has parented other favored apple varieties, like the Idared Apple.
+Check Availability.

 Loved for their delicious flavor and small, convenient size, Rockit Apples are parents’ go-to for their kids’ snacks.

-Also known as Tokyo Rose Apple, the Arkane Apple tree produced bountiful fruit early in the apple growing season.
+Also known as Tokyo Rose Apple, the Arkane Apple tree produces bountiful fruit early in the apple growing season.

-The Dorsett Apple is one of the few apple varieties that grows well in tropical growing zones.
+The Dorsett Apple is one of the few apple varieties that grow well in tropical growing zones.
 It descended from a Golden Delicious Apple tree planted in Nassau, Bahamas.
+Check Availability.

 75. Sweet Sixteen

-This cold-loving apple has a unique flavor, but is credited for helping bring about more popular apple varieties, like the Honeycrisp Apple.
+This cold-loving apple has a unique flavor but is credited for helping bring about more popular apple varieties, like the Honeycrisp Apple.
+Check Availability.

-Most at home in southern orchards and home gardens, the Anna Apple has a rosy color, and early harvest period, and thrives best in warm weather.
+Most at home in southern orchards and home gardens, the Anna Apple has a rosy color and early harvest period and thrives best in warm weather.
+Check Availability.

-A crossbreed between Royal Gala and Braeburn Apples, the Envy Apple is currently only grown in New Zealand, Australia, Chile, and Washington State in United States.
+A crossbreed between Royal Gala and Braeburn Apples, the Envy Apple is currently only grown in the United States in New Zealand, Australia, Chile, and Washington State.

 Essentially boogie Fuji Apples, Kiku Apples are a club apple under trademark restriction, so it is unlikely that you’ll find them at your local nursery or grocery store.

-With a taste that leans more towards tart than sweet, Empire Apples are one of the most popular apple varieties in the Western world.
+With a taste that leans more toward tart than sweet, Empire Apples are one of the most popular apple varieties in the Western world.
+Check Availability.

 Snapdragons joined the American apple market in 2013.
 The “dragon” in its name comes from a unique spiciness that exists in this apple’s flavor.

-A regular in supermarkets, Honeycrisp Apples are actually tough to grow because of how susceptible they are to heat and disease.
+A regular in supermarkets, Honeycrisp Apples are tough to grow because they are susceptible to heat and disease.
+Check Availability.

-Originally from New Zealand, Braeburn Apples taste like cinnamon and nutmeg, and are now a top favorite apple in the United States.
+Originally from New Zealand, Braeburn Apples taste like cinnamon and nutmeg and are now a top favorite apple in the United States.
+Check Availability.

 87. Red Delicious

-One of the most popular apple varieties in the entire world, Red Delicious Apples caught the world attention at fruit fairs, and was eventually commercialized by the Stark Brothers Nursery.
+One of the most popular apple varieties in the entire world, Red Delicious Apples caught the world’s attention at fruit fairs and were eventually commercialized by the Stark Brothers Nursery.
+Check Availability.

 88. Granny Smith

 Granny Smith Apples are hands down the most popular green apple variety.
-They are beloved for their iconic sour flavor, and are particularly well paired with caramel in sweets.
+They are beloved for their iconic sour flavor and are particularly well paired with caramel in sweets.
+Check Availability.

 89. Golden Delicious

 Along with the Red Delicious, Gala Apples are one of the most popular apples in the US.
-They have a mottled pink and red skin, and a wonderful sweet-tart flavor.
+They have mottled pink and red skin and a wonderful sweet-tart flavor.
+Check Availability.

-McIntosh apples have been iconic since their discovery in the early nineteenth century.
-They appear as a good old fashion classic apple, and taste like one, too.
+McIntosh Apples have been iconic since their discovery in the early nineteenth century.
+They appear as good old fashion classic apples, and taste like one, too.
+Check Availability.

 93. Pink Lady

-“Pink Lady” is actually the brand of the Cripps Pink variety; it was developed in Australia, and thrives in hot climates.
+“Pink Lady” is actually the brand of the Cripps Pink variety; it was developed in Australia and thrived in hot climates.
+Check Availability.